School Psychologist - Pennsylvania

 - At least one year of experience in writing integrated psychological evaluation reports, including test interpretation, clinical formulation, and personalized recommendations.

-- Master's degree (or higher), and a license to practice clinical or educational psychology in schools, per the requirements of the state.
+- Master's degree (or higher) and a license to practice clinical or educational psychology in schools, per the state's requirements.

 - Private location with secure WiFi to ensure confidentiality and uncompromised administration of the tests.

 - Flexible schedule: You choose your availability, and the students/parents will book times directly with you on the platform.